s0rg/crawley/README.md

 # crawley

-The unix-way web crawler.

-It crawls web pages and prints any link it can find.
+Crawls web pages and prints any link it can find.

 Scan depth (by default - 0) can be configured.